 We hereby inform you about the processing of your personal data and the data protection claims and rights to which you are entitled.
-The content and scope of the data processing depends largely on the products and services you have requested or which are agreed with you.
+The content and scope of the data processing is largely determined by the products and services you have requested or agreed with us.

 Responsible for data processing: